Red fox: Australia

 In Australia, estimates in 2012 indicated that there were more than 7.2 million red foxes, with a range extending throughout most of the continental mainland.
-They became established in Australia through successive introductions in the 1830s and 1840s, by settlers in the British colonies of Van Diemen's Land (as early as 1833) and the Port Phillip District of New South Wales (as early as 1845), who wanted to foster the traditional English sport of fox hunting.
-A permanent red fox population did not establish itself on the island of Tasmania, and it is widely held that foxes were out-competed by the Tasmanian devil.
+They were introduced Australia in the 1830s and 1840s by settlers in the British colonies of Van Diemen's Land (as early as 1833) and the Port Phillip District of New South Wales (as early as 1845).
+The settlers wanted to foster the traditional English sport of fox hunting.
+However, a permanent red fox population did not become established on the island of Tasmania, and it is widely believed that foxes were outcompeted by the Tasmanian devil.
 On the mainland, however, the species was successful as an apex predator.
-The fox is generally less common in areas where the dingo is more prevalent, but it has, primarily through its burrowing behaviour, achieved niche differentiation with both the feral dog and the feral cat.
-Consequently, the fox has become one of the continent's most destructive invasive species.
+The fox is generally less common in areas where the dingo is more prevalent, but it has achieved niche differentiation with both the feral dog and the feral cat, primarily through its burrowing behaviour.
+Consequently, the fox has become one of the continent's most destructive invasive species, and it is listed in IUCN's 100 of the World's Worst Invasive Alien Species.

 The red fox has been implicated in the extinction or decline of several native Australian species, particularly those of the family Potoroidae, including the desert rat-kangaroo.
 The spread of red foxes across the southern part of the continent has coincided with the spread of rabbits in Australia, and corresponds with declines in the distribution of several medium-sized ground-dwelling mammals, including brush-tailed bettongs, burrowing bettongs, rufous bettongs, bilbies, numbats, bridled nail-tail wallabies and quokkas.
 Most of those species are now limited to areas (such as islands) where red foxes are absent or rare.
 Local fox eradication programs exist, although elimination has proven difficult due to the fox's denning behaviour and nocturnal hunting, so the focus is on management, including the introduction of state bounties.
 According to the Tasmanian government, red foxes were accidentally introduced to the previously fox-free island of Tasmania in 1999 or 2000, posing a significant threat to native wildlife, including the eastern bettong, and an eradication program was initiated, conducted by the Tasmanian Department of Primary Industries and Water.